Nikola Mitrović: Újpest and Videoton

 In the summer of 2010, Mitrović moved abroad for the second time and joined Hungarian club Újpest.
 He missed just one out of 30 league games, managing to score once in a 6–0 victory over Újpest's fierce rivals Ferencváros.
 On 28 June 2011, Mitrović joined Hungarian champions Videoton, signing a two-year contract.
 He was a regular in his debut season at the club, helping them win the League Cup.
-In the next 2012–13 campaign, Mitrović collected 50 appearances and netted nine goals in all competitions, both career-highs.
+In the 2012–13 campaign, Mitrović collected 50 appearances and netted nine goals across all competitions, both career-highs.

 Maccabi Tel Aviv

 On 4 August 2013, Mitrović moved to Israeli champions Maccabi Tel Aviv on a one-year deal with an extension option.
 He was signed by his former Videoton manager Paulo Sousa who joined the club earlier that summer.
-After defending the league title with Maccabi in his debut season, Mitrović helped the side win the domestic treble in the following 2014–15 campaign.
+After defending the league title with Maccabi in his debut season, Mitrović helped the side win the domestic treble in the 2014–15 campaign.
 He subsequently made his UEFA Champions League debut in 2015–16, collecting four appearances in the group stage under his countryman Slaviša Jokanović.
 On 10 January 2016, it was announced that Mitrović would be leaving the club upon his request.

 Later years

 Just a few days following his departure from Maccabi, Mitrović joined China League One club Shanghai Shenxin.
 He stayed in Asia for only six months, before returning to Israel and signing for Bnei Yehuda in late August 2016.
 In January of the following year, Mitrović moved to Cypriot club Anorthosis.

 In September 2017, Mitrović returned to his homeland and joined his parent club Napredak Kruševac on a free transfer.
 He scored the winning goal in a 1–0 home league win over Red Star Belgrade on 1 October 2017, chipping the ball from outside the box over Milan Borjan in the sixth minute of injury time.

-In January 2018, Mitrović moved to Poland and joined Ekstraklasa club Wisła Kraków for six months.
+In January 2018, Mitrović moved to Poland and agreed terms with Ekstraklasa club Wisła Kraków until the end of the season.

 In August 2018, Mitrović signed a one-year contract with Azerbaijani club Keşlə.

-In July 2019, Mitrović returned to Hungary after six years and signed with Zalaegerszeg.
+In July 2019, Mitrović returned to Hungary and penned a one-year deal with Zalaegerszeg.